danwing/referee/draft-wing-settle-referee.md

 ## Revoking Authorization

-When the administrator revoke authorization for a server (e.g., replacement of a printer), the administrator removes the old public key from the Referee and installs the new key in the Referee.
+When the administrator revokes authorization for a server (e.g., replacement of a printer), the administrator removes the old public key from the Referee and installs the new key in the Referee.